ratatui/ratatui/ratatui-widgets/README.md

 depend on this crate rather than transitively through the `ratatui` crate.

 Previously, a crate named `ratatui-widgets` was published with some formative ideas about an eventual Ratatui framework.
-That crate is now move to [tui-framework-experiment], pending a new name.
+That crate has now moved to [tui-framework-experiment], pending a new name.

 [tui-framework-experiment]: https://crates.io/crates/tui-framework-experiment